 As powerful as women have become in past years they are still in the dark on key aspects about their retirement finances.
 Women’s responsibilities differ from family to family.
 While many women take care of everyday household bills and know the big financial picture they leave the details of their retirement planning to the men.
 Because women often outlive men the lack of knowledge comes back to haunt them.

 Women need to ask questions now so that their are no unnecessary surprises when their spouse dies.
-They need to make themselves aware of pension benefits, life insurance, debts and investment accounts.
+They need to make themselves aware of pension benefits, cheap car insurance, debts and investment accounts.
 These things are important so that she doesn’t miss out on opportunities such as bigger social security benefits or health care options.
 It’s also very important women to understand what her assets and liabilities are.
 Check out the article from WSJ.com for more helpful information.

 It’s an unfortunate reality that, even in today’s world, many women are in the dark about key aspects of their retirement finances.

 Of course, each spouse’s roles and responsibilities differ from family to family.
 The wife may handle the household bills and know the big financial picture.
 But frequently, the husband is the one who knows—and keeps to himself—the details of a couple’s retirement planning.